hkirsman/lando_drupal_module_high_contrast/README.md

     lando drush site-install --account-name=admin --account-pass=admin -y

 Use one of the urls from "lando start" command.
 Username and password for the site are both "admin".

+# Coding standards

+We've added static code analyzer https://github.com/wunderio/code-quality tool to this project.
+To execute it, run this in bash:

+    lando grumphp run